-Boy, I'm reminded of Matthew 23, "Woe to you scribes and Pharisees, hypocrites, because you shut off the Kingdom of Heaven from men and you do not enter in yourselves or do you allow those who are entering to go in."
-You don't have any way into that Kingdom because your understanding of salvation is so warped.
-That was perhaps the most significant indictment in the Matthew 23 diatribe against them, that they did not enter the Kingdom and nor where they leading anyone else into it.
+Boy, I'm reminded of Matthew 23, "Woe to you scribes and Pharisees, hypocrites, because you shut off the kingdom of heaven from men and you do not enter in yourselves nor do you allow those who are entering to go in."
+You don't have any way into that kingdom because your understanding of salvation is so warped.
+That was the perhaps most significant indictment in the Matthew 23 diatribe against them, that they did not enter the kingdom and nor where they leading anyone else into it.
 Later in that same chapter He said, "Outwardly you appear righteous to men, inwardly you're full of hypocrisy and lawlessness."
 Hypocrites are all sinners on the inside because hypocrisy has no way to constrain the flesh internally.

 Of course he wouldn't go in.
 He hated the idea of grace.
 He resented this mercy and this instant reconciliation.
 And he says all of this, as we will see.
 But before we listen to his speech, let me help you define this kind of sinner.
 Augustine said, "Free will without grace has the power to do nothing but sin.
 Free will without grace has the power to do nothing but sin."
 And long ago he was right and that is still true.
 As I said, the sinner can choose his category but he can't choose anything other than sin.

 Everybody would take a breath there.
-Ahhhh!
-I mean, even the prodigal came back and said, "Father, father," just as he had said father at the beginning when he asked him for his estate.
+Huhhhh!
+I mean, even the prodigal came back and said, "Father, father," just as he had said “father” at the beginning when he asked him for his estate.
 You don't address your father, "Look..."
 There's no title.
 There's no respect.
-And then he says, "For so many years I have been serving you," douleuo, slave language, doulos.
+And then he says, "For so many years I have been serving you," douleuō, slave language, doulos.

 "For so many years I have been your slave."
 Now there's a legalist mentality.
 That's a no-fun posture, no joy.
-And what it indicates is that in the heart of this guy he has seen this as a horrible, grit-your-teeth, grind your way through these years and years of slugging out your slavery to this guy so that when he finally dies you can get what you're after.
+And what it indicates is that in the heart of this guy he has seen this as a horrible, grit-your-teeth, grind-your-way through these years and years of slugging out your slavery to this guy so that when he finally dies you can get what you're after.
 He was no different than the younger son.
-He wanted what he wanted, he just had a different way to get it.
+He wanted what he wanted.
+He just had a different way to get it.
 He didn't have the courage of his younger brother.
-He didn't have, you might say, the shootsbah(??), moxie.
-Now he decided the safe ground was to hang around and wait till the father dies and then get it.
-It's all nothing but slavery to him...bitter, resentful, angry for so many years.
+He didn't have, you might say, the chutzpah, moxie.
+But he decided the safe ground was to hang around and wait till the father dies and then get it.
+It's all nothing but slavery to him, bitter, resentful, angry for so many years.
 And he piles on the descriptives.

-By the way, this is why Paul went around killing Christians because he hated grace.
-It was Paul, you remember, in Philippians 3 who says, "Blameless according to the law, that's how I live my life, under the illusion that I was absolutely blameless and these Christians with their message of grace were violators of God's holy law."
+By the way, this is why Paul went around killing Christians, because he hated grace.
+It was Paul, you remember, in Philippians 3 who says, "blameless according to the law,” that's how I lived my life, under the illusion that I was absolutely blameless and these Christians with their message of grace were violators of God's holy law.
 And he went everywhere he could breathing threatening and slaughter and imprisoning and killing them.

 He has no love for the father.
 He has no interest in the father's love for his younger brother.
 He has no desire to share in his father's joy.
-He has no joy period in anything.
+He has no joy, period, in anything.
 But he's still perfect and needs no repentance.
 How about that?
 What a classic illustration of a hypocrite.
 Angry, bitter, slave mentality, I've done all this to get what I expect to get, but he sees himself as perfect and needing no repentance.
 You want to know something?
-Nobody goes into the Kingdom of God without repentance.
+Nobody goes into the kingdom of God without repentance.
 This is classic hypocrisy.
 His heart is wretched.
 His heart is wicked.
 His heart is alienated.
 His heart is selfish and he's blind to spiritual reality.
-And again, here are the Pharisees and the scribes, here's the religious sinner in the home of God, in the house of God, if you will, making a public display of affection for God, wearing clerical garb, or attending a certain kind of ritual, certain religious activities, moral on the public front, outwardly good, outwardly obeying the law, keeping all the rules.
-But no relationship to God.
-No concern for the honor of God.
-No joy.
-No understanding of grace.
+And again, here are the Pharisees and the scribes, here's the religious sinner in the home of God, in the house of God, if you will, making a public display of affection for God, wearing clerical garb, or attending a certain kinds of ritual, certain religious activities, moral on the public front, outwardly good, outwardly obeying the law, keeping all the rules, but no relationship to God, no concern for the honor of God, no joy, no understanding of grace.

 This is the time when the older brother wishes the father were dead, probably wished it a lot if this were a real person.
 But in the story it comes out.
 "I haven't had my party.
 I haven't had anybody kill a kid for me so that I could have a party with my friends."
 He doesn't care about his father and now his father is wasting assets on this other son, a wicked son who by his own admission is unworthy.
 If his father was just dead, all of this would be over.
 If his father was just dead, then he would possess everything and he could start the party with his own buddies.
 Get the father out of the picture and everything is good, everything is as it should be, everything is honorable again.
 Let's get back to an honorable world here.
 We've got to get rid of all this shameful stuff.

-Verse 30 carries on a further assault on his father's character, integrity and virtue.
-"But when this son of yours," he won't even say my brother, so much disdain in him, "When this son of yours came who has devoured your wealth with harlots, you killed the fattened calf for him.
-You don't give me a goat, but you kill the fattened calf for him, this son of yours."
+Verse 30: He carries on a further assault on his father's character, integrity and virtue.
+"But when this son of yours," he won't even say my brother, so much disdain in him, "When this son of yours came who has devoured your wealth with harlots, you killed the fattened calf for him.”
+You don't give me a goat, but you kill the fattened calf for him, this son of yours.
 Wow, you can cut that contempt with a knife.

 You know, in his mind a Pharisee would think that son should be dead.
 If you spend your money on harlots, you get killed.
 Deuteronomy 21:18 to 21, you get stoned to death.
 He should be dead.
 Instead of dead, look at the party.
 This is incongruous.
 This is outrageous.
 This is shameful, everything about it.
 It's a shameful reaction by the son who is looking at the whole thing as shameful.

 By the way, a little note here.
-You killed the fattened calf for him...not really...not really.
-The fattened calf wasn't really killed for the son, he was killed for the father.
-The father is the one who gives the credit...gets the credit, I should say, he's the reconciler.
+You killed the fattened calf for him.
+Not really, not really.
+The fattened calf wasn't really killed for the son.
+It was killed for the father.
+The father is the one who gives the credit...gets the credit, I should say.
+He's the reconciler.
 He determines who is going to be reconciled and under what terms.
 He's the one who ran and embraced and kissed.
 It really was a celebration of the father.
 But his anger has completely blinded him.
 And he has no knowledge of his father.
 The father is the main figure at the feast.
 The father is the one they're all honoring for such loving forgiveness.
 And the people will accept the younger son because it's against convention to accept him.
 It would be against the norm to accept him back under those conditions.
 But they will because the father has.
 And so it's really the father who is being celebrated, just as in the end, in heaven, the joy of heaven, the eternal joy of the angels and all the redeemed that gather around the throne of God and even the joy of God is the joy that comes to God Himself for being the reconciler.
-When we go to heaven, the direction of our praise isn't going to be toward the sinners, it's going to be toward the Savior.
+When we go to heaven, the direction of our praise isn't going to be toward the sinners.
+It's going to be toward the Savior.

 The younger son was overwhelmed with his father's grace.
-Immediately confessed his sin, confessed his unworthiness in the very most magnanimous ways and he received instantaneous forgiveness, reconciliation, sonship all the rights and privileges that the father had at his disposal to give.
-He entered into the celebration of the father's joy, that is eternal salvation.
+Immediately confessed his sin, confessed his unworthiness in the very most magnanimous ways and he received instantaneously forgiveness, reconciliation, sonship, all the rights and privileges that the father had at his disposal to give.
+He entered into the celebration of the father's joy.
+That is eternal salvation.
 And as I've been saying, that joy goes on in heaven forever.

-And it stops in verse 32, isn't that strange?
+And it stops in verse 32.
+Isn't that strange?
 What do you have hanging in your mind right now?
 Do you have a question there?
 I do.
 This is not an ending.
 What happened?
 Right?
-What did he do.
-You don't end a story without an ending, it's...and I guess this is another one of a series of shocks.
+What did he do?
+You don't end a story without an ending.
+It...and I guess this is another one of a series of shocks.
 After all of this you're waiting, you're waiting, you're waiting and it stops.
 And, you know, if you had been listening to the whole thing you'd say, "Come on."
 It's like a joke with no punch line that lasts a long time.
-We're all saying the same thing, what did he do?
+We're all saying the same thing.
+What did he do?
 What did the older son do?
 The guests are all there.
 They're waiting.
 They know what's going on outside because the word is going in.
 What did he do?
-The guests are waiting, they want to know if he comes in.
+The guests are waiting.
+They want to know if he comes in.
 Having embraced and kissed his older son who repented, they want to know if he humbled himself, if he fell down before his father and sought grace for his long hypocrisy and bitter service.
 They want to know if he was forgiven and reconciled and they would love to see the father come in with his arm around his son, bringing him to the head table and sitting him next to his brother.
 Wouldn't that be great?

-What an ironic thing it is, God, that the father should have beaten the son, is beaten by the son to death in the greatest act of evil the world has ever seen.
-And yet, and yet, O God, out of that horrible ending of killing Your Son with wood came our redemption.
-The final shameful resolution of the story is the cross but out of that You have wrought our redemption for on that cross He died to bear our sins and what the leaders of Israel meant for evil, You meant for good.
+What an ironic thing it is, God, that the father who should have beaten the son, is beaten by the son to death in the greatest act of evil the world has ever seen.
+And yet, and yet, oh God, out of that horrible ending, of killing Your Son with wood, came our redemption.
+The final, shameful resolution of the story is the cross, but out of that You have wrought our redemption, for on that cross He died to bear our sins and what the leaders of Israel meant for evil, You meant for good.
 We thank You for this glorious salvation.